MohameddMostafaa/Learning-Management-System/README.md

 This web app was made using Django for backend, JS/HTML/CSS for frontend.

+The main focus of this web app was the backend, so the frontend was not given as much time as the backend.

 # How To Run

 Clone the repository and run the Django app using python manage.py runserver (assuming you have django installed).